backmesh/site/docs/intro.md

 });
 ```

+## What is Backmesh

+Backmesh is an open-source, thoroughly tested backend that uses military grade encryption to protect your LLM API key and offer an API Gatekeeper to let your app safely call the API

 ## How is the LLM API protected

-- *JWT Authentication:* Requests are verified with [JWTs](https://firebase.google.com/docs/auth/admin/verify-id-tokens) from the app's authentication provider so only your users have access to the LLM API via Backmesh Gatekeeper.
+- **🛡️ JWT Authentication:** Requests are verified with [JWTs](https://firebase.google.com/docs/auth/admin/verify-id-tokens) from the app's authentication provider so only your users have access to the LLM API via Backmesh Gatekeeper.
-- *Rate limits per user:* Configurable per-user rate limits to prevent abuse (e.g. no more than 5 OpenAI API calls per user per hour).
+- **🚧 Rate limits per user:** Configurable per-user rate limits to prevent abuse (e.g. no more than 5 OpenAI API calls per user per hour).
-- *Resource access control:* Sensitive API resources like [Files](https://platform.openai.com/docs/api-reference/files) and [Threads](https://platform.openai.com/docs/api-reference/threads) are protected so only the users that create them can continue to access them.
+- **🔐 API resource access control:** Sensitive API resources like [Files](https://platform.openai.com/docs/api-reference/files) and [Threads](https://platform.openai.com/docs/api-reference/threads) are protected so only the users that create them can continue to access them.

 For more details, see the [security documentation](/docs/security).